Parliamentary.ai

 Groups Affected

-• Public Health Officials: Will have a greater formal role in influencing licensing decisions.
+• Public Health Officials: Will likely have a greater role in advising licensing authorities on public health matters related to licensing decisions.

 Full Text